bnbuckler/ficam-access/_includes/index.md

 </div>

-> <i class="fa fa-check-square-o"></i> &nbsp;Evaluate the policy or policies.
-During this phase you’ll evaluate the policies designed and developed on test assets or resources.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Evaluate the policy or policies.** During this phase you’ll evaluate the policies designed and developed on test assets or resources.
 The use cases developed during the creation phase are used to independently test how well the requirements are being met.
 The results of these tests can then be used to improve the policy to validate that defined metrics and goals are being met.

 > <i class="fa fa-check-square-o"></i> &nbsp;**Implement and enforce new policies.** During this process, you’ll carry out the new or revised policy on a production physical or logical asset or resource.
 Once implemented, the policy can be tested to verify compliance with requirements.